vivanova97/SCV_Git_PR/Git_Instructions.md

 If you have several files that you want to add to the commit, you may use the command `git add .` to stage all files.
 After the `git add` command, you must create a commit to affix the changes.
 To do this, use `git commit -m "your comment"`.
 These two commands may be combined into one.
 To combine `git add .` and `git commit` into one command use `git commit -am "your comment" `.
+To see the difference between the current file and the last commit (or in other words to see the changes that need to be staged ) use `git diff`.
 To see which files have changes that are staged for the next commit use `git status`.
 ## 6. Viewing Your Commit History
 To view all the commits you made previously you may use `git log`.
 This command will show the hash, author, date, and comment for each commit.